 There are many types of questions you can ask, pre- and post-purchase, but also many ways to ask this question.

-Overall, an effective KM system will help customers get the right kind of assistance and quicker.
+Overall, an effective Knowledge Management system will help customers get the right kind of assistance and quicker.

 Moreover, as all employees have access to the same information, customers will receive consistent service no matter whom they speak to.